runeanielsen/timer-cli/README.md

 ## Platform

-This is not cross-platform, only works on Linux since it depends on `libc` fork to `daemonize` the timer so it can run in the background.
+This is not cross-platform, only works on Linux since it depends on `libc` fork to `daemonize` the timer.

 ## Installation